Doug Sheehan

 His first major role was as Joe Kelly on the daytime soap opera General Hospital from 1979 to 1982.
+He was nominated for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for the role in 1982.

 He also played one of the leads in Day by Day as well as Mel Horowitz on Clueless from 1997 to 1999 replacing Michael Lerner.
 He also appeared on Sabrina the Teenage Witch as Sabrina's father.

+Sheehan died at his home in Big Horn, Wyoming, on June 29, 2024, at the age of 75.